Republika Srpska: Boundary

 Republika Srpska shares international borders with Croatia to the north, Serbia to the east, and Montenegro to the southeast.
 Within Bosnia and Herzegovina, the Inter-Entity Boundary Line (IEBL) marks Republika Srpska's administrative division with the Federation of Bosnia and Herzegovina, and essentially follows the front lines at the end of the Bosnian War with some adjustments (most importantly in the western part of the country and around Sarajevo) as defined by the Dayton Agreement.
 The total length of the IEBL is approximately km.
 The IEBL is an administrative demarcation uncontrolled by military or police, and there is free movement across it.

 Forests

-Republika Srpska is one of the most forested areas in Europe, with over 50% of its area consisting of forest cover.
+Republika Srpska is one of the most forested areas in Europe, with over 50% of its land covered by forests.
 Perućica is one of the last old-growth forests in Europe.

 Two densely wooded national parks—Sutjeska National Park and Kozara National Park—are located in the entity.